'I can't send money back home': How a lifeline for the world's poorest is being cut off due to Covid-19 - Local News 8

 In 2019, the World Bank estimates that people in Bangladesh received $18.3 billion in remittances from abroad.

-“Overseas employment is big for Bangladesh,” Shahriar Alam, the country’s deputy foreign minister told CNN Business.
+“Overseas employment is big for Bangladesh,” Shahriar Alam, the country’s Minister of State for Foreign Affairs, told CNN Business.
 “The economy relies on three major pillars: agriculture, remittances and garments.”

 Seven million Bangladeshis are currently working abroad, Alam said, and the government has set aside $25 million in loans for workers who return so that they can set up small businesses.
 A larger stimulus package is also being worked on in case larger numbers of migrant workers start coming back to Bangladesh.